 Harold R. Evensky, in his Wealth Management: The Financial Advisor’s Guide to Investing and Managing Client Assets book, makes a distinction between index and passive investing.
-The distinctions can be found at this location.
 Few readers are unaware of the differences between active and passive management, but the subtle definitions between index and passive management deserves some attention.

 I subscribe to the principles of index investing even though I break the rules from time to time by adding an individual stock to a portfolio.
-Any time a manager delves into stock picking, market timing (including ITARR or momentum modeling), and excessive rebalancing, they move from passive to active investing.
+Any time a manager delves into stock picking, market timing, and excessive rebalancing, they move from passive to active investing.
 To tell the truth, it is rare to find a truly passive money manager.
 The one portfolio tracked here at ITA Wealth Management that falls into the passive management category is the Schrodinger Portfolio.
 About the only trades made in the Schrodinger are related to rebalancing and reinvesting of dividends.
 Those are not considered acts of active management.

 All the ITA portfolios subscribe to the philosophy of index investing.
 In other words, the portfolios are built around non-managed index ETFs.
 In the future I may add a fundamental index ETF or two to a portfolio.
 If I follow up on this idea I will tilt slightly towards active management.
 To learn more about what fundamental ETFs are all about, read Robert D. Arnott’s book, The Fundamental Index.
 If one uses fundamental index ETFs, the active management is left up to someone else so the active part is one step removed from the person tracking the portfolio.